i05nagai/memorandum/language/english_speaking.md

 * The arrangement of the gates is given as an array A consisting of N integers, whose elements specify the positions of the gates

 ## comparative
+* much like security, the earlier you care about reliability, the better
 * we can devise a much faster algorithm than the one presented in the previous chapter
 * There is nothing quite as inefficent as repeatedly doing manual tasks that could easily be automated
 * Generally, the more complete the evaluation during the interview process, the better you should feel about potentially accepting an offer